 Information about Rivaroxaban

-Rivaroxaban is used for prevention of blood clots.
-It is used to prevent and treat blood clots forming in the legs, lungs, brain or heart.
+Rivaroxaban is used to prevent stroke prevention, deep vein thrombosis and pulmonary embolism.
+It prevents the formation of blood clots in the legs, lungs, brain or heart.

 How rivaroxaban works